software-mansion/live-compositor/docs/pages/deployment/configuration.md

 ### `LIVE_COMPOSITOR_OUTPUT_FRAMERATE`

 Output framerate for all output streams.
-This value can be a number or string in the `NUM/DEN` format , where both `NUM` and `DEN` are unsigned integers.
+This value can be a number or string in the `NUM/DEN` format, where both `NUM` and `DEN` are unsigned integers.

 ### `LIVE_COMPOSITOR_OUTPUT_SAMPLE_RATE`